mkm29/uds-utils/README.md

 - `--skip-version-check` - Skip checking for newer image versions (speeds up scanning)
 - `-o, --output DIR` - Specify output directory (default: `artifacts/`)
 - `--exclude-tags PATTERN` - Regex pattern for tags to exclude from version checking (default: `"(sha256|nightly|arm64|latest)"`)
+- `--arch ARCH` - Specify target architecture for scanning (default: `amd64`)

 The script will:

 - Connect to your registry and discover all packages in the organization
 - Find the latest version of each package (prioritizing -unicorn tags)
-- Extract all images from the discovered packages
+- Extract all images from the discovered packages for the specified architecture
 - Scan each image for vulnerabilities with color-coded progress output
-- Check for newer versions of each image and report outdated images (unless `--skip-version-check` is used)
+- Check for newer versions with intelligent filtering:
+  - Architecture-specific tags (e.g., v1.2.3-arm64) are excluded when checking versions
+  - FIPS-certified images only compare against other FIPS versions
+  - Version patterns are matched to prevent unrelated tags from being considered
 - Generate a comprehensive report

 Note: The script includes all package discovery logic internally, so `get_tags.sh` is not required.